koihin/diceandgames/content/post/rtz-special-rules.md

 ## Suppression Rules
 **this replaces Suppression in the rulebook and affects Stunned in a small way.**

-A Unit can be in one of 3 Suppression states, the default is None (no suppression), Suppressed, and Pinned.
+A Unit can be in one of 3 Suppression states, the default is *None* (no suppression), *Suppressed*, and *Pinned*.
 Only Infantry class 1 and 2 can have a Pinned state, all other units including all Vehicles and Aircrafts ignore a Pinned result.
-All Heroes, by themselves, cannot be Pinned.
+All Heroes, by themselves, ignore a Pinned result as well.
 However, if joined to Infantry 1 or 2 unit it can be pinned as per the unit.

 When a target unit is hit, roll 2 dice.
 For each [BLOC] rolled, move up to the next Suppression state, i.e. None to Suppressed, Suppressed to Pinned.